syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading-and-Saving-the-Presentation.md

 presentation.Save(stream);

-//Closes the presentation instance & free the memory consumed.
+//Closes the presentation instance and free the memory consumed.

 presentation.Close();